Crystal-ng/Crystal-ng.github.io/index.md

 ## About Me

 My name is Crystal Ng.
 I am a postdoctoral fellow at the University of Michigan working at the Institute for Social Reserach and the Department of Physical Medicine & Rehabilitation.
 I obtained a Ph.D. in Human Development and Family Sciences with specializations in [Aging & Health](https://liberalarts.utexas.edu/talc/students/portfolio-in-aging-and-health/index.php) and [Applied Statistical Modeling](https://stat.utexas.edu/graduate/portfolio-in-applied-statistical-modeling) from the University of Texas at Austin in August 2022.
-Currently, I'm conducting social and clincal researach to better understand how social factors (including but not limited to relationships with spouses, friends, siblings, neighbors) shape health or well-being for different populations (e.g., caregivers, clinical populations such as people with dementia, people with physical disability, racial minority groups).
+Currently, I'm conducting social and clincal researach to better understand how social factors (including but not limited to relationships with spouses, friends, siblings, neighbors) shape health or well-being for different populations (e.g., caregivers, racial minority groups, clinical populations such as people with dementia, people with physical disability).
 My research work utilizes mobile and wearable technologies to track individual’s moment-to-moment activities, symptoms, and functioning in real-life settings.
 In my leisure time, I enjoy assembling furniture, reading books and news, and trying new recipes.
 I also enjoy immersing myself into the nature through walking with my family dog [Shakespe](https://www.facebook.com/ShakespeTheCorgi), hiking, biking, and paddle boarding.

 ## News
-- **[2023 Aug]** I was selected to receive the [APA Division 20 Dissertation Award in Psychology of Aging]([[https://www.natcom.org/](https://www.geron.org/press-room/press-releases/2022-press-releases/1479-the-gerontological-society-of-america-congratulates-new-2022-awardees](https://www.apadivisions.org/division-20/awards/dissertation))!
+- **[2023 Aug]** I was selected to receive the [APA Division 20 Dissertation Award in Psychology of Aging](https://www.apadivisions.org/division-20/awards/dissertation)!
 - **[2023 June]** I obtained a Pilot Grant (P30AG012846) from the [Michigan Center on the Demography of Aging (MiCDA)]([https://micda.isr.umich.edu/programs/pilot-projects/](https://micda.isr.umich.edu/programs/pilot-projects/))
 - **[2023 May]** I obtained a a Trainee Research Grant from Michigan Medicine to conduct a focus group study to better understand the caregiving experiences, friendship patterns, and their implications for health and well-being among Black and White Multiple Sclerosis (MS) caregivers this Fall!
 - **[2022 Nov]** I won a Dissertation Award from [2022 GSA conference]([https://www.natcom.org/](https://www.geron.org/press-room/press-releases/2022-press-releases/1479-the-gerontological-society-of-america-congratulates-new-2022-awardees)) in Indianapolis, IN!
 - **[2022 Aug]** I defensed my dissertation titled 'Friendship, Racial/ethnic Differences and Well-being in Adulthood'.
 Yay!
-- **[2022 Aug]** I presented a paper 'Do friends get under the skin?: Everyday social interactions and cardiovascular functioning among Black and White Americans' at the Societty for Ambulatory Assessment (SAA) Conference!
 - **[2021 Nov]** My paper about daily conversation frequency and well-being is accepted to [NCA 2021](https://www.natcom.org/) in Seattle, WA and was recognized as one of the top 4 student papers in the interpersonal communication division!